-In March 2005, the FASB issued FASB Interpretation No. 47 (FIN 47), Accounting for Conditional Asset Retirement Obligations - an interpretation of FASB Statement No. 143.
+In March 2005, the FASB issued FIN 47, Accounting for Conditional Asset Retirement Obligations - an interpretation of FASB Statement No. 143.
 FIN 47 clarifies that the term "conditional asset retirement obligation" as used in FASB Statement No. 143, Accounting for Asset Retirement Obligations, refers to a legal obligation to perform an asset retirement activity in which the timing and (or) method of settlement are conditional on a future event that may or may not be within the control of the entity.
-The obligation to perform the asset retirement activity is unconditional even though uncertainty exists about the timing and (or) method of settlement.
-Uncertainty about the timing and (or) method of settlement of a conditional asset retirement obligation should be factored into the measurement of the liability when sufficient information exists.
+The obligation to perform the asset retirement activity is unconditional even though uncertainty exists about the timing and (or) method of settlement of a conditional asset retirement obligation should be factored into the measurement of the liability when sufficient information exists.
 FIN 47 also clarifies when an entity would have sufficient information to reasonably estimate the fair value of an asset retirement obligation.
 FIN 47 is effective no later than the end of fiscal years ending after December 15, 2005.
 We are currently analyzing FIN 47 and believe the adoption of FIN 47 will not have a material impact on our financial condition, results of operations or liquidity.